-Answer: If you're subject, and you finish your program and go home, there is no regulation that says that you have to stay out of the United States for two years.
+- 10. Q. Wait!
+Wait, wait.
+My cousin told me that if I'm subject, once I finish my program and leave the United States, I can't come back for two years.
+What are you saying about an F-1 visa? - A. If you're subject, and you finish your program and go home, there is no regulation that says that you have to stay out of the United States for two years.
 But until you spend two years in your country, you remain subject.
 F-1 is just an example.
 If you're coming back to the U.S., the visa that you should use depends on the purpose of your trip.
-The only visas that you can't use are H, L, and immigrant.

-11. Question.
-If I come back for a two-week visit after one year at home, will I lose the year as far as the waiver is concerned?
-Don't the two years in my home country have to be without interruption?

-Answer: No, they don't have to be uninterrupted.
+The only visas that you can't use are H, L, and immigrant. - 11.
+Q. If I come back for a two-week visit after one year at home, will I lose the year as far as the waiver is concerned?
+Don't the two years in my home country have to be without interruption? - A. No, they don't have to be uninterrupted.
 Once you accumulate a total of two years, you've satisfied the requirement.
-But be sure you can document all the time you spend at home.

-- 12. Question: My friend told me that if I marry a U.S. citizen, then I can get a green card and stay with my spouse.
-In other words, I would no longer be subject. - 1.
-Your friend is mistaken.
+But be sure you can document all the time you spend at home. - 12.
+Q. My friend told me that if I marry a U.S. citizen, then I can get a green card and stay with my spouse.
+In other words, I would no longer be subject. - A. Your friend is mistaken.
 Marriage to a U.S. citizen has no effect on the requirement. - 13.
-Question: But then the U.S. government is forcing a family to separate.
-Answer: What keeps your spouse from going with you to your country? - 14.
-Question: I'm subject.
+Q. But then the U.S. government is forcing a family to separate. - A. What keeps your spouse from going with you to your country? - Q. I'm subject.
 If I go home, and get married, and a year later my wife is invited to the United States to work as an H-1 B, can I enter the country with her as her H-4 dependent?

-Answer: Not if you haven't fulfilled the two-year requirement.

-15. Question: Are J-2 dependents ever subject?
+A. Not if you haven't fulfilled the two-year requirement. - 15.
+Q. Are J-2 dependents ever subject? - A. Yes.

-Answer: Yes.
 If the J-1 is subject, the J-2 dependents are also subject.